 Pinks: Southern outer provinces

-In keeping with my place-names convention, (home page) I’ve tried to purge this map of IWGNs (important white guy names).
+In keeping with my place-names convention, (home page) I’ve tried to purge the provinces map of IWGNs (important white guy names).
 In a small departure from that convention, trying to keep names at least a little recognizable to English-speakers, I’ve retained familiar spellings (Lituya instead of Ltu.áa; Chilkat instead of Jilkáat, Stikine instead of Shtax’héen).
+My placenames convention is explained at bottom of JuneauNature’s home page.
+More extensive background on place names is in Culture>Naming places, and in particular, my essay Naming our home.

-In 2018 I began to re-assemble the components of a my provinces description.
-Here’s some of the introductory material from the Atlas, called Heart and edge: Biogeographic provinces of Southeast Alaska.
+In 2018 I began to re-assemble the components of my provinces description.
+Here’s some of the introductory material from a draft ‘atlas of Lingít Aaní,’ called Heart and edge: Biogeographic provinces of Southeast Alaska.
 It explains the hierarchy of geographic divisions, both larger and smaller than “provinces.”
 For example, our provinces nest within 2 “ecoregions” as defined by the World Wildlife Fund.
-Archipelago provinces fall within the North Pacific Coastal Forests, while the mainland’s mostly in the Pacific Coastal Mountain Tundra & Icefields ecoregion.
+Archipelago provinces fall within the North Pacific Coastal Forests, while the mainland’s mostly in the Pacific Coastal Mountain Tundra & Icefields ecoregion..

 In this section